 Don’t Forget Your Left Foot

-You can buy stools that are specifically designed for potters.
-And there are other options that serve the job very well too.
+You can buy a pottery wheel stool that is specifically designed for potters.
+But there are other options available that do the job well too, For example, I now use this mobility shower stool.

 Have Your Stool at a Tilt